Giannis Gianniotas: 2011–12 season

 Born in Neochori, Greece, Gianniotas started his career in youth teams of Aris.
 In 2011, new head coach Michał Probierz promoted him to the first team, and he made his debut on 5 November 2011, in a game against Olympiacos.
-He scored his first goal for Aris only during his second appearance for the team, in a game against OFI Crete.
-For that performance, he was named MVP of matchday 10 in the Greek Superleague.
+He scored his first goal for Aris only during his second appearance for the team, in a game against OFI.
+For that performance, he was named MVP of matchday 10 in the Greek Super League.
 He scored another goal against Levadeiakos, and this one was named the best for the matchday 4.
 He also scored against Panetolikos in a 5–1 away loss.
 In total he scored three goals and he made 19 appearances.

 2012–13 season

 His first goal for this season came against Panathinaikos in a 1–1 away draw.
 His next goal came against PAS Giannina in a 1–2 home loss.
 He also scored against Asteras Tripolis in a 1–1 away draw.
 He managed to score in a Greek Cup match against Kallithea in a 3–1 away loss.